Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

 Wide receiver

-Another nice day for DK Metcalf (seven catches for 108 yards and a touchdown) but Tyler Lockett was held to 40 yards on four catches, and the rest of the production was spotty — David Moore had a 55-yard TD in the late going, but otherwise, Moore and Freddie Swain had two receptions on six targets for 16 yards.
+In one of the few bright spots on the day, DK Metcalf just kept on chugging, with seven receptions for 108 yards and a touchdown.
+But Tyler Lockett was held to 40 yards on four catches, and the rest of the production was spotty — David Moore had a 55-yard touchdown in the late going, but otherwise, Moore and Freddie Swain had two receptions on six targets for 16 yards.

 Grade: B